trinhtuanvubk/Diff-VC/DiffVC/README.md

 3. Once you have the encoder *enc.pt* in "logs_enc" directory, create "logs_dec" directory and run *train_dec.py* to train the diffusion-based decoder.

 4. Please check *params.py* for the most important hyperparameters.

+# Build container to run demo app

+- To build image, run `Docker build -t diffvc .` (diffvc is the image name)
+- To run a container for develop, run `bash run-container.sh`